Deletion in Binary Search Tree (BST)

 }

-When key k is a node with no child or one child, we need to just search the node with key k and perform some constant time pointer manipulation operation.
-Suppose the height of the tree is h, then searching takes time O(h) in the worst case because we need to perform one comparison for each level.
-So the overall time complexity is O(h) + O(1) = O(h).
+When key k is a node with no child or one child: We need to just search the node with key k and perform some constant time pointer manipulation operation.
+Suppose the height of the tree is h, then searching takes O(h) time in the worst case because we need to perform one comparison for each level.
+So in this case, time complexity = O(h) + O(1) = O(h).

-• Searching the node with key k takes O(m) time.
+• Searching the node will take O(m) time.

-• After this, we need to find the in-order successor of the node, which is the leftmost descendant of the right subtree.
+• After this, we need to find the successor of the node, which is the leftmost descendant of the right subtree.
 To find this, we start from the right child of the node.
 So in the worst case, it will traverse height h - m down the tree.
-This takes O(h - m) time.
+This will take O(h - m) time.

 • After this, we need to perform a constant time pointer manipulation operation.